DaoCloud/DaoCloud-docs/docs/en/docs/dce/dce-rn.md

 ## New Features and Optimizations

-Detailed feature descriptions are reflected in the Release Notes of each version in the table above.
+Detailed feature descriptions are included in the Release Notes of each version in the table above.
 Here is a brief description of some new features and optimizations.

 ### Installer v0.8.0

-- **Added** support for external JFrog mirror and charts repository
+- **Added** support for external JFrog images and charts repository
 - **Added** support for Other Linux (OpenAnolis 8.8 GA) with Yum-type package management
 - **Added** support for hybrid architecture deployment solutions